mrmdlab/Segmenthor/README.md

 - MIP rendering, maximum intensity projection，MIP
 - deal with anisotropic pixels
 - iterative predication?
-- why the "computing image embedding" message disappears when I click or change to other slice?
-- correct orientation, label left, right, etc
 - cross hair
 - fix bug: if drag two files?
 - rotation of boundary box?
 Is it supported by SAM?